 All breaches of the Code are reported quarterly to our Management Board and form part of regular risk reporting to the Operational Risk Executive Committee.
-In 2010, we recorded 1294 Code of Conduct and Ethics breaches.
-The majority of breaches of our Code of Conduct and Ethics (79% of breaches overall) relate to 'Compliance with the Code, law and ANZ procedures' and more specifically the inappropriate use of our email and intranet systems.
-Staff fraud and misuse of e-mail systems alone account for a significant proportion (approximately 69%) of all cases investigated, with e-mail misuse constituting around 50% of all cases investigated.
+In 2011, we recorded 1297 Code of Conduct and Ethics breaches.
+The majority of breaches of our Code of Conduct and Ethics (75% of breaches overall) relate to 'Compliance with the Code, law and ANZ procedures' and more specifically the inappropriate use of our email and intranet systems.
+Staff fraud and misuse of e-mail systems alone account for a significant proportion (approximately 48%) of all cases investigated.
 Taking into account the increase in staff numbers this year, the proportionate number of breaches of the Code has declined.
-Outcomes arising from breaches of the Code included 195 dismissals, 69 resignations, 174 staff being counselled and numerous reprimands.
+Outcomes arising from breaches of the Code included 209 dismissals, 75 resignations, 149 staff being counselled and numerous reprimands.